avigadmi/cpd-quickstart-watson-assistant/README.md

 1. `ASSISTANT_IAM_APIKEY`
 2. `ASSISTANT_URL`

 notice the `WORKSPACE_ID` optional parameter - you can start this app with an existing workspace, if left blank the first existing workspace will be used, or a new workspace will be created.
+[How to find your workspace ID](#how-to-find-your-workspace-id)

 Create the app from the template: